andersonkmi/kaggle-nyc-parking-violations-issued/README.md

 of case classes to be stored and manipulated.
 Therefore, all major data structures loaded in this program make use of case classes and data sets.

+Another mechanism I tried was to bulk load all violation CSVs at once instead of loading them individually.
+Since Spark provides such functionally it makes the code smaller and once everything was in memory I just filtered the data by year.

 ## Build and run locally

 In order to build and run locally the following commands can be used: